-1.2 The monitoring units will be defined in a maximum of 10 Ha of production (identifying the homogeneous areas taking into account the orogenic - relief - and soil profile of the farms).
+1.2 The monitoring units will be defined in a maximum of 12 Ha of production (identifying the homogeneous areas taking into account the orogenic - relief - and soil profile of the farms).
 Each unit must have defined sampling points (with traceable GPS locations), extract the soil samples and take photographs that demonstrate the evolution of the property.
 A first set of photographs, taken from a predefined angle and at a position with known traceability (geolocated with GPS) must be submitted during the first external audit, and then repeated annually in spring, summer and autumn.
 (See Appendix V) The photograph (s) (at least 1 per monitoring unit) must be available before the initial (external) inspection.
 Photographs, taken annually at the same location and from the same angle of the identified monitoring units, shall be available and shall clearly show the permanence of cover and species diversity.
 1.3 The winegrower (or the person responsible for implementing the regenerative practices) must be trained in regenerative agriculture.
+There will be an initial training session of 4 hours organized by the RVA that will be mandatory for all applicants for certification (minimum 1 person per farm).
+The cost will be borne by the operation.
 The winegrower must be able to accredit the initial training provided by the RVA.
 The winegrower must be able to accredit the initial training provided by the RVA.